nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 The settings in the login filter tab determine which user detail will be compared to the login value entered by the user.
-It is possible to allow multiple user details It is also possible to enter a raw LDAP filter.
+It is possible to allow multiple user details.
+It is also possible to enter a raw LDAP filter.

 The user limitation as set up in the previous tab is in effect, unless you manually configure the filter in raw mode.